merenlab/merenlab.org/tutorials/infant-gut/index.md

 Finally, you can generate an XML description of the SNV profiles you have generated using `anvi-gen-variability-profile` program, using the program `anvi-gen-variability-network`:

+{% highlight bash %}
-anvi-gen-variability-network -i E-faecalis-SNVs.txt -o E-faecalis-SNVs.gexf
+ $ anvi-gen-variability-network -i E-faecalis-SNVs.txt -o E-faecalis-SNVs.gexf
+{% endhighlight %}

 You can use [Gephi](https://gephi.org/) to play with the resulting file to visualize or to analyze the network properties of nucleotide positions further.

-Here is a screenshot from Gephi for SNV profiles in the E. faecalis genome bin:
+Here is a screenshot from Gephi for SNV profiles in the *E. faecalis* genome bin:

 [![E. faecalis SNVs network](images/network.png)](images/network.png){:.center-img .width-100}

+OK.

+You just read about three different ways to visualize the single-nucleotide variability profiles.
+We are done here!

 ## A pangenomic analysis